 My Story and My Passion To Go Beyond Only Talking

 At High Hopes, I saw a completely different side of my twelve clients (ranging from 18-78 years old).
-Many of them presented as hardened, angry, sarcastic, and aggressive due to being told they were never going to be good enough as well as childhood trauma.
+Many of them presented as hardened, angry, sarcastic, and aggressive.
+This was due to being told they were never going to be good enough as well as childhood trauma.
 Each session, I told them I believed in them.
 They would cheer mid-week if know I was planning animal therapy for them.

 Animal Therapy Groups: From Angry To Outgoing